davestewart/spaceman/README.md

 ### Uninstall

-Uninstall one or more packages from a target repository:
+Uninstall one or more packages from a workspace:

 ```
 Workspace           - pick the target workspace to uninstall from